 Employee Payroll Deduction

 The Food Bank of Northern Nevada has a robust workplace giving program that is easy to set-up.
 Employees donating automatically through their paychecks is an easy way to make a significant impact on the lives of people who need help.

 Designate a day every month, quarter or year for an employee volunteer experience.
 Great for team building!
-Warehouse volunteer shifts are available Tuesday- Saturday, daytime or evening, or you can volunteer at one of the program sites including Mobile Pantry or the Summer Foods Program for Children.
+Warehouse volunteer shifts are available Tuesday- Saturday, daytime or evening, or you can volunteer at one of the program sites including Mobile Pantry or the Produce on Wheels Program.

 Host a Food Drive

 Host a food drive and add some sizzle with competitions between departments or groups (e.g. men vs. women) to encourage participation and earn bragging rights!
 Host a one-item food drive and make a bigger impact by collecting one of the Food Bank’s most needed items.